-The suction values measured in the laboratory have been related to the water contents determined in the same blocks and in the same positions (section 3.2) and are plotted in Figure 27 in the form of a retention curve.
-The curve determined for untreated FEBEX bentonite compacted at dry density 1.60 g/cm3 in constant volume cells kept in desiccators with sulphuric acid solutions is also plotted in the figure (Lloret et al. in press).
+The suction values measured in the laboratory have been related to the water contents determined in the same blocks and in the same positions (section 3.2) and are plotted in Figure 23 in the form of a retention curve.
+The curve determined for untreated FEBEX bentonite compacted at dry density 1.60 g/cm^3 in constant volume cells kept in desiccators with sulphuric acid solutions is also plotted in the figure (Villar et al. 2002).
 This curve was obtained following a wetting path, which is the same process experienced by the samples from Grimsel.
-The samples with dry density lower than 1.60 g/cm3 have higher water contents for the same suction than the untreated sample with density 1.60 g/cm3, whereas the contrary happens for samples of dry density higher, which is the expected trend.
+The samples with dry density lower than 1.60 g/cm^3 have higher water contents for the same suction than the untreated sample with density 1.60 g/cm^3 , while the contrary happens for samples of dry density higher, which is the expected trend.
 Overall, the points obtained in the blocks from Grimsel follow closely the curve for the untreated samples, what suggest that the retention capacity of the FEBEX clay has not changed after five years of being submitted to repository conditions.

-Figure 27: Retention curve as determined from sensor measurements at laboratory in blocks from different sections(points) and determined in untreated FEBEX samples by control of relative humidity at constant volume (line)
+Figure 23: Retention curve as determined from sensor measurements at laboratory in blocks from different sections(points) and determined in untreated FEBEX samples by control of relative humidity at constant volume (line)